NicoGuardo/Java-Exercises/README.md

 # Java-Exercises
-This contains some of the programs that I test in order to look at exceptions in the Java code.
+These are mostly test programs.
+I might put some of the ones I make when I'm bored in here too.